 My personal approach

 Integrating the body and mind is part of what makes me an integrative counsellor and psychotherapist.
-My integrative training also means that I can incorporate into my work a number of other therapeutic theories and models of how we can understand ourselves, and our relationships to other people and the world at large.
+My integrative training also means that I can incorporate into my work with you a number of other therapeutic theories and models of how we can understand ourselves, and our relationships to other people and the world at large.
 For example, I work relationally.
 Research has proven that what is especially healing in any modality of therapy is the relationship we build together.
 Noticing and exploring what is happening in our relationship can also be helpful to inform you about your ways of relating to people in other areas of your life.
 I can also work psychodynamically, with attachment theory, trauma theory and dreams.
+I have also recently trained in EMDR ( Eye Movement Desensitisation Therapy) which is a therapy that has emerged as a front line therapy for the treatment of PTSD.
 It is a bit like my having different maps to guide us on our journey together and this enables me to adapt my way of working so that it makes sense to you and feels comfortable and appropriate for you as an individual.

 Fundamentally, I believe inclusivity is at the heart of my work with my clients and this includes: